1. Click Here to view FAQ’s En Espanol

 4. What is the difference between this permanent life insurance and the Harvard-sponsored supplemental life insurance coverage?

-The Harvard-sponsored life insurance has age-based rates that will end if you terminate employment.
+The Harvard-sponsored life insurance coverage is a term life policy that only provides a life insurance benefit with age-based rates that will end if you terminate employment.
 You will have the option to port or convert coverage, potentially at higher rates than were offered under the Harvard-sponsored plan.
-The Harvard-sponsored life insurance policy provides a life insurance benefit only.
 No coverage for long term care is included.

 5. Who is issuing the policy?